Table of Contents

 A security officer will check your boarding pass and ID before allowing you to proceed.
 Ensure you have a valid, government-issued ID, as the requirements may vary by state.

 • You will then wait in line to pass through the x-ray machine and metal detector.
+This airport checking process is the same whether you’re flying domestic or international, though international security may be more thorough.
 Place all your bags, metallic items, and shoes on the conveyor belt to be scanned.
 If you have a clear, quart-sized bag of liquids, remove it from your luggage for separate screening.
 Similarly, take out any large electronic devices, such as laptops, tablets, or gaming systems, and send them through the x-ray individually.

 • Remove any jackets, sweatshirts, or other outerwear, as those will also need to be screened.
 Take off all metal objects, including keys, jewelry, and belts, and place them on the belt.
 Finally, remove your shoes and put them on the conveyor as well.
 If you are unsure of the process, feel free to politely ask the security personnel for guidance.